The Benefits of Bhringaraj

 The popularity of bhringaraj goes beyond Ayurveda, garnering the attention of researchers and a growing number of studies.
 Below are a few studies that have researched this herb’s effects:

 - “Hair growth promoting activity of Eclipta alba in male albino rats.”
-PubMed extract.
+PubMed Abstract.
 Aug 2008.
 19

 Bhringaraj is considered safe and effective when used appropriately.
 It is recommended to speak with your healthcare provider before taking bhringaraj if you are pregnant, nursing, or taking medications.
 Those taking diuretics or blood thinners should avoid consuming bhringaraj internally.
 20